Kav-K/GPTDiscord/README.md

 [**GPT3Discord Guides**](https://github.com/Kav-K/GPT3Discord/tree/main/detailed_guides)

 If you follow the link above, you will now get to detailed step-by-step guides that will help you to install and set up your GPT3Discord bot quickly and easily.
-If you still run into problems or have suggestions for improving the guides, you can join the [**Discord-Server**](https://discord.gg/openai) and **@FluffyFox** will help you in our [**Discord-Thread**](https://discord.com/channels/974519864045756446/1050326404841082930).
+If you still run into problems or have suggestions for improving the guides, you can join the [**Discord-Server**](https://discord.gg/WvAHXDMS7Q) and we try will help you.
+Keep in mind that the maintainers are volunteers and will try to help you on their schedule.

 *The number and content of the guides is constantly adapted to current requirements.*